Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 The claim made in the Assembly Theory paper~\cite{kempes2024} that ``the assembly index is mistaken for being what is called a `special case' of algorithmic complexity without validation of the claim'' shows a profound misunderstanding of the basics of information theory, both classical and algorithmic.
+While proponents of AT distinguish between the concepts of ``copy number'' and the ``assembly index,'' our analysis focuses on the latter, which is the operational core of the theory in its computational form.
+The notion of copy number contributes conceptually to AT but, when implemented algorithmically, results in the same behaviour as Shannon entropy algorithms and LZ-style compression schemes.

-In contrast to mathematical fallacies that have been disseminated in some circles~\cite{Wolpert2024StochasticProcessTuring,kempes2024} regarding information theory and theoretical computer science, no complexity measure has been found to date that is not subsumed within or is a special case of algorithmic information or Entropy.
-We have also formally demonstrated step-by-step not only that the assembly index and the assembly number are special-case approximations of algorithmic complexity, formalised in the language of and based on the results of algorithmic information theory (AIT)~\cite{Downey2010} (with algorithmic complexity being just one of its indexes, and usually the first index to which one is introduced), but also of a much weaker complexity measure introduced in the 1940s, Shannon entropy, and that such a special case actually belongs within the family of $\mathbf{LZ}$ algorithms.
+We have formally demonstrated step-by-step not only that the assembly index and the assembly number are special-case approximations of algorithmic complexity, formalised in the language of---and based on---the results of algorithmic information theory (AIT)~\cite{Downey2010}.

-Another argument offered is that the assembly index calculation is intractable, unlike LZW.
-This is true, and part of their we-are-better-because-we-are-worse argument, that is, AT's methods, including all of those based on the assembly index, would perform better (as a complexity measure for the abiotic-to-biotic transition) than other compression algorithms because if they were a compression algorithm, then they would perform worse than other compression algorithms.
-In fact, the authors' claim that their algorithm is not a compression algorithm is paradoxical, and only undermines their arguments, while bearing witness to a recurrent tendency toward obfuscation.

-Not only are AT's methods compression algorithms, but also: (i) they are subsumed within algorithmic information theory (AIT)~\cite{Chaitin2004,Calude2002,Li1997,Downey2010}; (ii) they are intractable according to their own proposed index calculation method, while other compression algorithms such as LZW are efficient; (iii) there is a lack of empirical evidence that they outperform other compression algorithms when used for the same ends.
-Given that (i) and (ii) are formally demonstrated~\cite{Uthamacumaran2024,abrahao2024}, a proper scientific response and debate should be focused on (iii), and not on either a straw-man argument (see Section~\ref{sectionZIP}) or a we-are-better-because-we-are-worse fallacy.

-As we demonstrated in~\cite{abrahao2024}, such arguments do not distinguish AT's index from those of the $\mathbf{LZ}$ family of dictionary-based compression algorithms.
-Regardless of whether the authors of Assembly Theory refuse to see their index as a compression scheme, suboptimal or otherwise, here we prove, again, that Assembly Theory with its assembly index is a Shannon entropy estimator of the $\mathbf{LZ}$ family, indistinguishable from popular lossless compression algorithms like ZIP.

-We have shown that popular lossless compression algorithms produce the same (or better) results on the same data used by Assembly Theory, including the separation of organic from inorganic compounds~\cite{zenil2018} (albeit without the hype); and there is no evidence that Assembly Theory is closer to how selection or evolution operates than any other scheme, including other compression algorithms and complexity indexes~\cite{hernandez2018}.